 Overall, our family had a good experience with BusyKid, and my nine-year-old enjoyed using the app and the card.
 It was a good choice for her age group, though I do think that older children would benefit from a more robust experience.
 Personally, I feel that BusyKid is appropriate for children between the ages of six and twelve.

 The setup was not as seamless as I would’ve liked.
 While it was easy to enter all of our basic information, and I didn’t need to provide too much information, linking the app to my bank account was challenging.
 It took several tries, and even after downloading a different browser, I kept getting error messages.
+Update: BusyKid recently released some upgrades that improved this experience since my initial sign-up, though, so it should be a lot better for you!

 I had almost given up when I decided to enter the app one more time and see which features I could explore without the paid membership.
 As I tapped on one of the icons, the app gave me the option to pay my fee, and it worked!
 From there on, the app ran seamlessly on both profiles.